scorpido74/azure-docs.nl-nl/articles/iot-dps/quick-enroll-device-tpm-node.md

 ## <a name="run-the-individual-enrollment-sample"></a>Het voorbeeld van de afzonderlijke inschrijving uitvoeren

 1. Als u het voorbeeld wilt uitvoeren, hebt u de verbindingsreeks voor de inrichtingsservice nodig.
-    1. Meld u aan bij Azure Portal, klik in het linkermenu op de knop **Alle bronnen** en open Device Provisioning Service.
+    1. Sign in to the Azure portal, select the **All resources** button on the left-hand menu and open your Device Provisioning service.
-    2. Klik op **Gedeeld toegangsbeleid**.
-Klik vervolgens op het toegangsbeleid dat u wilt gebruiken om de eigenschappen te openen.
+    2. Select **Shared access policies**, then select the access policy you want to use to open its properties.
 Kopieer of noteer de verbindingsreeks van de primaire sleutel uit het venster **Toegangsbeleid**.

        ![Verbindingsreeks voor de inrichtingsservice ophalen uit de portal](./media/quick-enroll-device-tpm-node/get-service-connection-string.png)